Kraken-CI/website/docs/schema.md

 title: Workflow Schema
 ---

-A branch contains one or several stages.
-Stages can be independent and run in parallel or chained and together can for a tree or a set of trees (forest).
-Stage have a schema that defines what should be done.
-Schema generally defines jobs for execution, execution environment, triggers that start the execution of whole schema, optional parameters and execution configuration.
+This chapter presents syntax of workflow schema defined in stages of a branch.

-Full schema syntax is defined in [schema reference](schema-ref).
+Full schema syntax referenced is available in [schema reference](schema-ref).

 ## Schema Elements